pypa/bandersnatch/docs/mirror_configuration.md

 Recommendations:

-- leave the default of 3 to avoid overloading the pypi master
+- leave the default of 3 to avoid overloading the pypi master and maybe even your own internet connection
+  - if you see timeouts and have a slow connection, try lowering this setting
 - official servers located in data centers could run up to 10 workers
 - anything beyond 10 is probably unreasonable and is disallowed